studio-206/development-guidelines/index.md

 Hello and welcome to our development guidelines.

-We share this with employees and freelancers when onboarding to ensure we keep a consistent code style through our projects.
+We share this with employees and freelancers when onboarding to ensure we keep a consistent code style throughout our projects.

 A few notes: